 Worldwide 3,2 million children (aged 0-14) are living with HIV, and only 762,921 of them are ontreatment.
 This means that only 24% of the children living with HIV is actually receiving treatment.
 Thisnumber is shockingly lower than that for adults (38%).Without treatment half of the children living with HIV will have died by the age of 2, and the majority will have died before they are 5 years old.
 Currently 520 children die every day of AIDS-related causes, as a result of lack of knowing their status and receivingtreatment.
 This needs to stop!

-In Uganda 193,500 children under 14 years old are estimated to be living with HIV.
-More than half of these children are not yet on care.
+In Uganda 96,000 children under 14 years old are estimated to be living with HIV.
+Only 63% of these children are not yet on care.
 43 infants continue to be born with HIV every day.
 This has to change!

 Towards an AIDS Free Generation programme in a nutshell

 Towards an AIDS Free Generation in Uganda (TAFU) program aims to reduce the number of new HIV infections among infants and to increase the number of HIV-positive children on treatment in 5 districts in Uganda.
 The project started early 2015 and will be operational in 5 districts: Mubende and Mityana (Central Region), Serere district (Teso Region) and Moroto and Napak (Karamoja region).

 - Mobilizing communities in 5 districts to address barriers to testing, treatment and adherence, and to create awareness around paediatric HIV treatment and the specific needs of children living with HIV.

 - Empowering 3500 HIV-affected families socially and economically to retain mothers and children in care, and to mobilize support for those families with children living with HIV.

 - Strengthening tracing, referral and follow-up systems for HIV positive women and children especially at the lower levels of the health care system; and to improve coordination between village health teamsand health centres.